 Upon their return, the two and a half tribes built an altar near the Jordan river.
 Not to offer sacrifices, but as a symbol and reminder of their unity with the rest of the tribes of Israel for future generations.

-No!
-We did it for fear that someday your descendants might say to ours, ‘What do you have to do with the Lord, the God of Israel?
-The Lord has made the Jordan a boundary between us and you—you Reubenites and Gadites!
-You have no share in the Lord.’
-So, your descendants might cause ours to stop fearing the Lord.
+No, but we did it from fear that in time to come your children might say to our children, ‘What have you to do with the Lord, the God of Israel?
+For the Lord has made the Jordan a boundary between us and you, you people of Reuben and people of Gad.
+You have no portion in the Lord.’
+So your children might make our children cease to worship the Lord.

 Gad and His Tribe During the Time of Saul and David

-During the years of Philistine invasions, especially in the early reign of King Saul, before he was able to assemble a decent army to deflect and fight any invaders, many Jews crossed the Jordan to seek refuge in the land of Gad and in Gilead (I Sam.
-13:7).
-Some of the mighty warriors of Gad joined David when he was hiding out due to King Saul’s jealousy but was fighting his own successful battles against the Philistines .
+Some of the mighty warriors of Gad joined David when he was hiding out due to King Saul’s jealousy but was fighting his own successful battles against the Philistines.